 FORS is committed to drawing attention to the importance of the safety of P2W riders on UK roads.
 Through the Standard, FORS provides access to this growing sector with access to the progressive Bronze, Silver and Gold accreditation process.

 What is FORS and why is it for you?

 FORS is a voluntary accreditation scheme for fleet operators, which aims to raise the level of quality within fleet operations and to demonstrate which operators are achieving exemplary levels of best practice in safety, efficiency and environmental protection.

-Becoming a FORS member can bring you peace of mind that your company is managing its work related road risk (WRRR) – and demonstrates to your customers and supply chain your commitment to exceeding the industry standard.
+Becoming a FORS operator can bring you peace of mind that your company is managing its work related road risk (WRRR) – and demonstrates to your customers and supply chain your commitment to exceeding the industry standard.

 Five key benefits of FORS accreditation